yangdunyu/my-oci-arm-host-capacity/README.md

 2. Configure the `terraform.tfvars` file with your OCI credentials and instance settings (detailed below)

-3. Enter the project folder and Run the provisioning script:
+3. Run the provisioning script:
    ```bash
    bash run_terraform.sh
    ```